-ALGA has established a special interest group to provide structure and support for members that are interested in improving their knowledge across the elements of managing vapour intrusion and ground gas sites.
+ALGA has established this interest group to provide structure and support for members that are interested in improving their knowledge across the elements of managing vapour intrusion and ground gas sites.
 These have been a growing area of concern for the management of landfills as well as contaminated land and groundwater because of the significant exposure pathway and hazards that vapours and inground gases can create.
-There have been some high profile sites within Australia that have involved developers, property investors, local governments, regulators, emergency response personnel, and residents that have highlighted the need for better understanding and long term management of such sites.
+There have been some high-profile sites within Australia that have involved developers, property investors, local governments, regulators, emergency response personnel, and residents that have highlighted the need for better understanding and long term management of such sites.
 Such site examples and concerns that the contaminated land industry is not yet consistently aligned to “best practice” has led to a lack in confidence in the data and management strategies being reviewed by site Auditors (in Australia), Suitable Qualified and Experienced Practitioners (in NZ) and Regulators.

 - Investigation design

 - Sampling methods and technologies